Pennsylvania Tax Liens

 Who will contact me about a tax lien?

-The Department of Revenue will mail taxpayers to notify them that a lien has been filed with the county Prothonotary’s Office.
+The Department of Revenue will mail taxpayers a Certified Copy of Lien letter to notify them that a lien has been filed with the County Prothonotary’s Office.
 The department also contracts with outside law firms, including Wong Fleming and Linebarger Goggan Blair & Sampson, for out-of-state lien enforcement.
-As a result, taxpayers may receive notices from law firms working for the department regarding liens.
-If you have any questions about a notice or a lien, please contact the department at 717-787-3911.
+As a result, taxpayers may receive notices from law firms working for the Department regarding liens.
+If you have any questions about a notice or a lien, please contact the Department of Revenue’s Bureau of Compliance at 717-787-3911.